Home » NEM (XEM)

 It is a frequently heard name in the world of cryptocurrency.
 Like Bitcoin, Ethereum and so on.
 NEM is also a peer-to-peer cryptocurrency with advanced blockchain technology.

-It has equipped itself with modern features like proof-of-importance algorithm, accounts with multiple signatures, encryption of a message, Eigentrust++ reputation system etc. Mijin, a commercial blockchain being used experimentally by several institutions around the globe, currently uses the blockchain software of NEM.
+It is equipped with modern features like proof-of-importance algorithm, accounts with multiple signatures, encryption of a message, Eigentrust++ reputation system, etc. Mijin, a commercial blockchain being used experimentally by several institutions around the globe, currently uses the blockchain software of NEM.

 History